Hotel Balderdash: Dynamics

 The show had the popular dynamic of being set in a hotel with the manager, Cannonball, the bellhop, Harvey, and the owner's nephew, the spoiled brat Raymond.
 Monday through Friday, Raymond would continually try to get Harvey in trouble with Cannonball, only to be caught by Cannonball at the end of the show and punished for his mischief.
 The live audience of children and parents would go wild trying to warn Cannonball that Harvey was a victim of circumstance and that it was really Raymond causing the trouble.

 Supporting characters

-The other characters on the show where mainly played by LeSueur, who also created most of the routines for the program.
+The other characters on the show were mainly played by LeSueur, who also created most of the routines for the program.
 Everything the characters did on the show was ad-lib, with just the basic ideas that the threesome would go over in a meeting held before taping.
 Five shows would be taped in a three-hour period each Monday night for airplay Tuesday, Wednesday, Thursday, Friday, and the following Monday morning.
 These "bits" would be played between cartoons giving the "Balderdash Gang", as they became known, approximately 25 minutes of air time per show; therefore, with the quick taping it was truly 'live on tape.'